mandrean/cw-optimizoor/README.md

   [WORKSPACE_PATH]  Path to the workspace dir or Cargo.toml

 Options:
-  -f, --features <FEATURES>  Space or comma separated list of features to activate
-      --all-features         Activate all available features
-      --no-default-features  Do not activate the `default` feature -h, --help                 Print help information -V, --version              Print version information
+  -h, --help                 Print help information -V, --version              Print version information
 ```